cecilitse/product-owner-upskilling-challenges/05-api-consumption/02-sinatra-web-app/README.md

 ## Objectives

-The goal of is simple (in itself), previously, we were playing with a Sinatra app with all the data hardcoded within the file `app.rb`.
+The goal of this exercise is simple.
+In the previous sinatra exercise, we were playing with a Sinatra app with all the data hardcoded within the file `app.rb`.

-Let's remove this code and call the [Team Building API](https://team-building-api.cleverapps.io/doc)
+Now we're going to fetch the data from the [Team Building API](https://team-building-api.cleverapps.io/doc) itself.

 ### List all activities